rwxlff/RWX-Ship-Viewer/README.md

 ### Opening the Ship Viewer

 **Method 1: Floating Button**
-- Look for the floating ship icon on any webpage
+- Look for the floating ship icon on RSI webpage
 - Click it to open the viewer

 **Method 2: Keyboard Shortcut**